oss-review-toolkit/ort/README.md

 ```
 Usage: analyzer [options]
   Options:
+  * --input-dir, -i
+      The project directory to scan.
+  * --output-dir, -o
+      The directory to write dependency information to.
+    --package-curations-file
+      A YAML file that contains package curation data.
     --ignore-versions
       Ignore versions of required tools.
 NOTE: This may lead to erroneous
       results.
       Default: false
-    --debug
-      Enable debug logging and keep any temporary files.
-      Default: false
-    --stacktrace
-      Print out the stacktrace for all exceptions.
-      Default: false
-  * --input-dir, -i
-      The project directory to scan.
-    --info
-      Enable info logging.
-      Default: false
-  * --output-dir, -o
-      The directory to write dependency information to.
     --allow-dynamic-versions
       Allow dynamic versions of dependencies.
 This can result in unstable
       results when dependencies use version ranges.
 This option only affects